AnthonnyyP/The-Maze/README.md

 [CodePen](https://codepen.io/hzlo/pen/VweYrLX)

-Also, thanks to Jan, Glenn, and Katharyn for helping with essential code.
+Also, thanks to Jan, Glenn, and Katharyn for their contributions!